mov-cli/mov-cli/README.md

 Shows and Movies are scraped from Streaming Sites.

-mov-cli currently 5 Providers:
+mov-cli currently 6 Providers:

-TheFlix · Vidsrc · Eja · ustvgo · Ask4Movie
+TheFlix · Vidsrc · Eja · ustvgo · Ask4Movie · KimCartoon

 USTVGO: Only US IP or US VPN